JoshMate/Monolith/README.md

 Monolith focuses on more real world Take and Hold scenarios.
 You will be defending from a single main direction rather than being flanked from all directions.
 Some Hold Arenas are much bigger than in vanilla, and feature buildings and structures to defend from.
-It covers all Engagement ranges so will test you at Pistol, Rifle and Sniper Range skills!
+It covers all Engagement ranges so will test you at Close, Medium and Long Range skills!
+It also comes with 4 randomly generated Supply rooms just like Vanilla.

 ## The Holds

 1. (Long Range) Bridge.
 Only a single choke point and good for LMGs and Snipers.
 2. (Long Range) Hill.
 Good height advantage for the player, sosigs charge uphill.
-3. (Medium Range) House.
+3. (Medium Range) Compound.
 Stealth Infiltration and good indoors CQB.
 4. (Medium Range) Bunker.
 Only a single entrace and plenty of openings to shoot out of.
 5. (Short Range) The Monolith.
 Small vanilla like arena.
 Sosigs come from all directions.
 6. (Short Range) Ventilation.
-Small vanilla like arena, like vanilla.
+Small vanilla like arena.
 Sosigs come from a single direction.

 ## The Take and Hold Experience
 Thanks to Anton's excellent code, all of the Features of T&H are reusable, so expect the full experience along with patrolling sosigs, random generation and full pre match customisation!